melmatx/wander.ly/README.md

 4. If you decide to only use it with simulators, just remove the `EXPO_PUBLIC_TUNNEL_URL1` and `EXPO_PUBLIC_TUNNEL_URL2` in the .env file.

-> **Note:** To run the app on physical iOs devices, open the **ios** folder in your project directory, then open **Wanderly.xcworkspace** with Xcode.
+> **Note:** To run the app on physical iOS devices, open the **ios** folder in your project directory, then open **Wanderly.xcworkspace** with Xcode.
 Click on Wanderly on the side bar then go to the **Signing & Capabilities** Tab.
 Once in there, remove **Push Notifications** capability and then add your free team for signing.
 Afterwards, close Xcode and run app again with run:ios (use --device to select your physical device).

 ***